Employment and Career Change Resources for People Over 50

 Quick Job Search

-Our agenda is this...provide information and resources helpful to the experienced worker in making job and career changes, provoke new ways of thinking for both job seekers and employers, and advocate for the hiring of older or more experienced workers.
+Our agenda is this...provide information and resources helpful to boomers, seniors and experienced workers to find jobs and make career changes, provoke new ways of thinking for both job seekers and employers, and advocate for the hiring of older or more experienced workers.

 - BUSINESS WIRE - January 14, 2013 - Workforce50.com Acquired by One of Founders, Set for a New Direction